Crenshaw History, Family Crest & Coats of Arms

 - Ellen Crenshaw, aged 2, who landed in America, in 1909

-- Caroline Crenshaw, who emigrated to America, in 1910
+- Caroline Crenshaw, who immigrated to America, in 1910

 - Ben Daniel Crenshaw (b.
-1952), American professional golfer
+1952), nicknamed Gentle Ben, an American professional golfer, winner of the Masters Tournament in 1984 and 1995

 - Marshall Crenshaw (b.
 1953), American singer, songwriter and guitarist